-During the girl scouts camp, a group of the smallest scouts (Jenny, Pati, Megan, and Sharon) went on a small trip to the forest.
-For the small girls the (I) forest seemed to be very dark and very dangerous.
+During the girl scouts camp, a group of the smallest scouts (Jenny, Pati, Megan, and Sharon) went on a small hike in the forest.
+For the small girls, the (I) forest seemed to be very dark and very dangerous.
 Their task was to bring an eagle's feather back to the camp.
 Suddenly, they saw something strange.
 'Oh, it's a wild boar!' - said Jenny.
-'No, it's a wolf!' - (II) said Pari.
-All the girls except Megan were panicking.
+'No, it's a wolf!' - (II) said Pati.
+All of the girls except Megan began to panick.
 (1) Exclusively Megan was brave enough to check what it was.
-She went to the animal and said to the girls: 'No, it's (a) merely a small road dear.
+She went to the animal and said to the girls: 'No, it's (a) merely a small road deer.
 It will not bite us.'
-Although nothing bad has happened, Jenny, Pati and (III) Sharon were very afraid.
+Although nothing bad had happened, Jenny, Pati, and (III) Sharon were very afraid.
 (2) Exclusively Megan wanted to continue the trip.
-She said, 'we must get back to the camp at 7 o'clock.
-We don't have so much time.
+She said, 'We must get back to the camp before 7 o'clock.
+We don't have much time.
 There are (b) merely 3 hours left and we still do not have an eagle's (IV) feather.'
 The girls listened to Megan and continued the trip.
-After two hours they became really hungry.
-They wanted to find something to eat because they (c) merely had two sandwiches with them.
-They couldn't find anything to eat.
-(3) Exclusively Sharon was lucky - she found some blueberries!
-They were so happy! (d) Exclusively one of them was not satisfied because she got a stomach ache after eating the fruits.
-The time has come to go back to the camp.
-Girls were not able to find an eagle's feather.
+Two hours later they became really hungry.
+They wanted to find something to eat because they (c) merely had two sandwiches with them, but they couldn't find anything to eat.
+(3) Exclusively Sharon was lucky - she found some blueberries.
+They were so happy! (d) Only one of them was not satisfied because she got a stomach ache after eating the fruit.
+The time had come to go back to the camp.
+The girls were not able to find an eagle's feather.
 The (4) only thing they found were the (V) blueberries they ate.